BridgeGC/BridgeGC/Apply/README.md

 </div>

 ## Apply BridgeGC annotations in Cassandra
-In Cassandra, we also apply annotations to `java.nio.ByteBuffer`. `java.nio.ByteBuffers` are used by `Memtable` of Cassandra.
+In Cassandra, we can also apply annotations to `java.nio.ByteBuffer`. `java.nio.ByteBuffers` are used by `Memtable` of Cassandra.
 A `Memtable` buffers recent writes in memory, which is flushed to disk when its size reaches a threshold.
 Millions of `java.nio.ByteBuffer` are referenced by Memtable to hold buffered data, which are discarded when the Memtable is flushed.
-We apply annotations to as `java.nio.ByteBuffer` for Memtable as shown in Figure 4.
+We can apply annotations to as `java.nio.ByteBuffer` for Memtable as shown in Figure 4.

 <div align=center>
 <img decoding="async" src="../Figures/cassandra.svg" width="50%">